mrgnhnt96/streamless_blocs/packages/streamless_bloc/README.md

 A predictable state management library that replicates the bloc interface exactly but removes the use of streams for event processing.

+## Why streamless_bloc?

+The standard [bloc](https://bloclibrary.dev) package routes event processing through streams and stream transformers.
+When an event handler throws, the error is often reported with a stack trace that points at stream machinery rather than the code that actually failed.

+streamless_bloc processes events through a queue and direct `Future` chain instead, so errors retain their original stack traces when forwarded to `BlocObserver.onError` and `onDone`.

 ## Features

 - **Drop-in API** - Same interface as [bloc](https://bloclibrary.dev): `Bloc`, `Cubit`, `BlocBase`, `emit`, `add`, `onChange`, `BlocObserver`, etc.
+- **Preserved stack traces** - Event handler errors keep the throw-site stack trace instead of being rewritten by stream error propagation
 - **Streamless event processing** - Events are processed from a queue instead of stream transformers
 - **Pure Dart** - No Flutter dependency; use in any Dart project